mdessouk/shared/README.md

 shared
 ======
-I am editing this file
+I am editing this file in working copy